-The Amsterdam Instrumental Activities of Daily Living Questionnaire^{27,28}
+The Amsterdam Instrumental Activities of Daily Living Questionnaire

-This is an informant-report checklist aimed at detecting early activities of daily living changes associated with pre-clinical stage dementia.
+This is an informant-report checklist recorded by the clinician, aimed at detecting early activities of daily living changes associated with pre-clinical stage dementia.
 The test has high internal consistency and retest reliability with construct validity established by comparing estimated trait levels with clinical and demographic measures.